SMS Grosser Kurfürst (1875): Inquiry

 Stosch was infuriated that the proceedings had been allowed to become a forum for criticism of his policies, for which he blamed Werner.
-He appealed to Kaiser Wilhelm I, stating that the inquiry had unfairly blamed Batsch, and requested a new court-martial for the involved officers.
+He appealed to Kaiser Wilhelm, stating that the inquiry had unfairly blamed Batsch, and requested a new court-martial for the involved officers.
 Simultaneously, Stosch began a campaign to force Werner out of the navy.
-This was in part to ensure that Batsch, his protégé, would be next in line after Stosch retired.
+This was in part to ensure that Batsch would be next in line after Stosch retired.
 Despite his popularity, particularly with Kaiser Wilhelm I and his son, Werner was unable to resist Stosch's efforts to force his ouster.
 On 15 October 1878, he requested retirement.

 The second court-martial again found Batsch guilty and Monts innocent of negligence.
-A third investigation, held in January 1879, reversed the decision of the previous verdicts and sentenced Monts to a prison term of one month and two days, though the Kaiser refused to implement the punishment.
-This necessitated another trial, which returned to the initial verdict and sentenced Batsch to six months in prison.
-The Kaiser commuted Batsch's sentence after he had served two months.
+A third investigation, held in January 1879, reversed the decision of the previous verdicts and convicted Monts and the watch officer aboard König Wilhelm of negligence, and imposing a prison term of one month and two days for Monts, though the Kaiser refused to implement the punishment.
+This necessitated another trial, held in early June, which returned to the initial verdict and sentenced Batsch to six months in prison.
+The Kaiser commuted Batsch's sentence after he had served two months in the fortress at Magdeburg.
 Disappointed that his protégé had taken the blame for the sinking, Stosch requested another court-martial for Monts, who was found not guilty.
 The Kaiser officially approved the verdict, which put an end to the series of trials over the sinking of Grosser Kurfürst.
+Batsch submitted his resignation over the incident, but Wilhelm refused to accept it.
+Instead, he was promoted to vizeadmiral (vice admiral) on 3 February 1880.